2016 was the year of conversational design.

 To validate our instincts, we undertook a round of user testing with a prototype that engineers put together in just a few days.
 Overall, it tested much better than the previous two approaches.
 All the participants understood the data collection pattern and had no issues interacting with it.
 They understood that the questions were asked in order to get a tailored response, and had no issues actually giving their basic information.

 Better still, a few of them answered all the questions within just a few seconds.
-In contrast, this interaction would take have taken significantly longer if it had been handled with simple, back-and-forward conversational UI.
+In contrast, this interaction would have taken significantly longer if it had been handled with simple, back-and-forward conversational UI.

-It’s a mistake to believe a conversational interface means every user input and output has to be handled in a purely chat format.
+It’s a mistake to believe a conversational design means every user input and output has to be handled in a purely chat format.
 Whenever it makes sense, it’s fine to consider a hybrid approach and use other interactive elements within the conversation (e.g. buttons, cards, forms) to help users complete their goals faster and with less friction.

 As designers, we should avoid jumping on the bandwagon when the latest UI trend rolls round.
 Instead, we should focus on the problems in hand, fully explore possible solutions (old and new), and evaluate based on what’s best for the users, not based on our own design ego, or based on a post we read on Medium.
 Sometimes the best solution could be considered as “boring”, and that’s okay.
-Sometimes the most most obvious and unfashionable design is actually the easiest for people to use.
+Sometimes the most obvious and unfashionable design is actually the easiest for people to use.

 If this sounds like a project you’d like to work on, we’re hiring designers right now.